nalsalam/advent-of-code/aoc2022/day12.md

 #'
 #' Setup grid in global environment
 #'
-#' Also determine number of rows, number of columns, number of vertices
+#' Also determine number of rows, number of columns, number of vertices, the starting vertex, the ending vertex, and a vector of a vertices needed for part 2.

 setup_grid <- function(filename) {